ufora/ufora/index.md

 builds so you can get going quickly, as well as an image you can build ufora in yourself.

-## How can I get involved?
+## Contact us.

 Users of the Ufora platform should visit [ufora-users](https://groups.google.com/forum/#!forum/ufora-user).
 Developers should visit [ufora-dev](https://groups.google.com/forum/#!forum/ufora-dev).

 The development of Ufora is ongoing, and led by [Ufora Inc.](http://www.ufora.com/).
-Drop us a line if you'd like to get involved or need support.
+Drop us a line if you'd like to get involved or need enterprise support.